mikhailshilkov/mikhailio-docpad/src/documents/2015/12/weaving-your-domain-classes-with-fody/index.html.md

 }
 ```

 It's bit more verbose but essentially equivalent to what I did manually before.
-By default null guard will be very strict, so you will see that even auto-property return values are checked:
+By default null guard will be very strict, so you will see that even auto-property's return values are checked:
 ``` cs
 public Location Origin
 {